Ashley Wysong, MD, MS

-As a cancer epidemiologist and translational scientist, Dr. Wysong has an broad background in clinical, translational and outcomes based research in high-risk squamous cell carcinoma and is a widely published in the medical literature.
-She is particularly interested in identifying novel genetic mutations in squamous cell carcinoma that can help predict which tumors can be cured by surgery alone, and which tumors are at higher risk for metastasis and death.
+As a cancer epidemiologist and translational scientist, Dr. Wysong has a broad background in clinical, translational, and outcomes-based research in high-risk squamous cell carcinoma and is widely published in the medical literature.
+She is particularly interested in identifying novel genetic mutations in skin cancer that can help predict which tumors can be cured by surgery alone, and which tumors are at higher risk for metastasis and death.

 Dr. Wysong is active in numerous national societies and currently holds leadership positions as a member of the Board of Directors for the American College of Mohs Surgery (ACMS, 2020-2023) and the Women's Dermatologic Society (WDS, 2018-2022), and Board of Trustees for the Dermatology Foundation.
 She is Chair of the service committee and of the service & education council for the WDS and serves as a member on committees for the ACMS, WDS, ASDS, American Professors of Dermatology (APD), and ACGME.
 Finally, she is a member of the Leaders Society and serves as the State Chair for Nebraska in the Dermatology Foundation.